Elizabeth Somerset, Duchess of Beaufort

+Elizabeth Somerset, Duchess of Beaufort (née Berkeley; c.
+1713 – 9 April 1799) was an English Duchess.

+Biography

-Elizabeth Somerset, Duchess of Beaufort (née Berkeley; 9 April 1799) was born in Stoke Gifford in Gloucestershire to John Symes Berkeley and Elizabeth Norborne.
+Somerset was born in Stoke Gifford in Gloucestershire to John Symes Berkeley and Elizabeth Norborne.
 Her younger brother was Norborne, Lord Botetourt.

 On 1 May 1740 she married Charles Noel Somerset, 4th Duke of Beaufort, younger son of Henry Somerset, 2nd Duke of Beaufort and his second wife Rachel Noel.
 They had six children: